 32:1 Now the Reubenites and the Gadites possessed a very large number of cattle.
 When they saw that the lands of Jazer and Gilead were ideal for cattle, 2 the Gadites and the Reubenites came and addressed Moses, Eleazar the priest, and the leaders of the community.
 They said, 3 “Ataroth, Dibon, Jazer, Nimrah, Heshbon, Elealeh, Sebam, Nebo, and Beon, 4 the land that the Lord subdued before the community of Israel, is ideal for cattle, and your servants have cattle.”
 5 So they said, “If we have found favor in your sight, let this land be given to your servants for our inheritance.
 Do not have us cross the Jordan River.”

 6 Moses said to the Gadites and the Reubenites, “Must your brothers go to war while you remain here?
-7 Why do you frustrate the intent of the Israelites to cross over into the land which the Lord has given them?
+7 Why do you frustrate the intent of the Israelites to cross over into the land that the Lord has given them?
 8 Your fathers did the same thing when I sent them from Kadesh Barnea to see the land.
 9 When they went up to the Eshcol Valley and saw the land, they frustrated the intent of the Israelites so that they did not enter the land that the Lord had given them.
 10 So the anger of the Lord was kindled that day, and he swore, 11 ‘Because they have not followed me wholeheartedly, not one of the men twenty years old and upward who came from Egypt will see the land that I swore to give to Abraham, Isaac, and Jacob, 12 except Caleb son of Jephunneh the Kenizzite, and Joshua son of Nun, for they followed the Lord wholeheartedly.’
-13 So the Lord’s anger was kindled against the Israelites, and he made them wander in the wilderness for forty years, until all that generation that had done wickedly before the Lord was finished.
+13 So the Lord’s anger was kindled against the Israelites, and he made them wander in the wilderness for 40 years, until all that generation that had done wickedly before the Lord was finished.
 14 Now look, you are standing in your fathers’ place, a brood of sinners, to increase still further the fierce wrath of the Lord against the Israelites.
 15 For if you turn away from following him, he will once again abandon them in the wilderness, and you will be the reason for their destruction.”

 16 Then they came very close to him and said, “We will build sheep folds here for our flocks and cities for our families, 17 but we will maintain ourselves in armed readiness and go before the Israelites until whenever we have brought them to their place.
 Our descendants will be living in fortified towns as a protection against the inhabitants of the land.
 18 We will not return to our homes until every Israelite has his inheritance.
 19 For we will not accept any inheritance on the other side of the Jordan River and beyond, because our inheritance has come to us on this eastern side of the Jordan.”